joshjowen/script.json-cec/README.txt

-'activate' - Wake up playing device via a CEC peripheral 'standby' - Put playing device on standby via a CEC peripheral 'toggle' - Toggle state of playing device via a CEC peripheral
+'activate' - Wake up playing device via a CEC peripheral 'standby' - Put playing device on standby via a CEC peripheral 'toggle' - Toggle state of playing device via a CEC peripheral 'stop_and_standby' - Stop any playback and place the CEC peripheral on standby

 Example JSON request: